 We use your personal data to undertake activities relating to the setting up, administration and renewal of our Investment, Pension, Life and Equity Release policies, products and services.
 This includes processing applications and handling any claims.
 For the majority of our business we will rely on the performance of our contractual arrangements with you as the legal basis for processing.

-We do not use policyholder, member or beneficiary personal data for marketing purposes, and we do not make your personal data available to third parties for the purpose of direct marketing.
-For business to business marketing purposes we do use personal data of institutional investors, professional investors and advisers.
+We do not use personal data for marketing purposes, and we do not make your personal data available to third parties for the purpose of direct marketing.
+For business-to-business marketing purposes we do use personal data of institutional investors, professional investors and advisers.

 We use underwriting software to process some applications and quotations which will use an element of automated decision making.